Flavian dynasty: Natural disasters

 Although his administration was marked by a relative absence of major military or political conflicts, Titus faced a number of major disasters during his brief reign.
 On 24 August 79, barely two months after his accession, Mount Vesuvius erupted, resulting in the almost complete destruction of life and property in the cities and resort communities around the Bay of Naples.
 The cities of Pompeii and Herculaneum were buried under metres of stone and lava, killing thousands of citizens.
 Titus appointed two ex-consuls to organise and coordinate the relief effort, while personally donating large amounts of money from the imperial treasury to aid the victims of the volcano.
 Additionally, he visited Pompeii once after the eruption and again the following year.
-The city was lost for nearly 1700 years before its accidental rediscovery in 1748.
-Since then, its excavation has provided an extraordinarily detailed insight into the life of a city at the height of the Roman Empire, frozen at the moment it was buried.
-The Forum, the baths, many houses, and some out-of-town villas like the Villa of the Mysteries remain surprisingly well preserved.
-Today, it is one of the most popular tourist attractions of Italy and a UNESCO World Heritage Site.
-On-going excavations reveal new insights into Roman history and culture.
+The city was lost for nearly 1700 years before its accidental rediscovery in 1748 and confirmation of identification in 1763.

 During Titus' second visit to the disaster area, a fire struck Rome which lasted for three days.
 Although the extent of the damage was not as disastrous as during the Great Fire of 64, crucially sparing the many districts of insulae, Cassius Dio records a long list of important public buildings that were destroyed, including Agrippa's Pantheon, the Temple of Jupiter, the Diribitorium, parts of Pompey's Theatre and the Saepta Julia among others.
 Once again, Titus personally compensated for the damaged regions.
 According to Suetonius, a plague similarly struck during the fire.
-The nature of the disease, however, as well as the death toll, are unknown.
+The nature of the disease, however, as well as the death toll, remained unknown until 2023 when Giovanni Meledandri, of the Department of Human Sciences Guglielmo Marconi University, Rome, Italy, published a research article in which he concluded that the epidemic was most probably caused by the H5N1 virus commonly known as the avian flu.
+Meledandri cited ancient sources for the heavy mortality caused by the plague.